AriFordsham/GHCWiki/spacemacs.md

 If you want to see, what you may get, there is a Docker-based showcase with a Spacemacs environment that is fully configured for GHC development: [github.com/supersven/ghc-spacemacs-docker](https://github.com/supersven/ghc-spacemacs-docker)

+---

+**:warning:** Currently `ghcide` (ghc.nix argument: `withIde = true;`) is not supported by `ghc.nix`: https://github.com/alpmestan/ghc.nix#using-ghcide-%EF%B8%8F-currently-unavailable .
+Most of this page still applies, but you have to provide your own `ghcide` and `bear` binaries. `ghcide` must have been built with exactly the same GHC version you use to build your GHC project.

+---

 # Table of Contents
 [[_TOC_]]